-When I asked about your thoughts on gift guides a few weeks ago, there were several requests for miscellaneous categories — co-worker gifts, neighbor gifts, teacher or coach gifts, white elephant and silly gifts — stuff like that.
+When I asked about your thoughts on gift guides, there were several requests for miscellaneous categories — co-worker gifts, neighbor gifts, teacher or coach gifts, white elephant and silly gifts — stuff like that.
 So today’s list covers all that, plus includes a few ideas that are perfect for family gifts (items the whole family would enjoy).
-Oh, and a full half of the ideas are $15 and under, with a whole bunch under $10 too.
+There are 34 options and more than half are $15 and under, with a whole bunch under $10 too.

 I hope this guide is helpful!
 As usual, please share your own gift ideas in the comments.
 And you can find all the gift guides from this year here — the Teen Guide was by far the most popular!

 Spark Series: 50 Ways to Ignite Bright Ideas — $12.
 They look like the prettiest little matchboxes, but inside, each match is designed to spark an idea instead of a fire.

 Faceted Glass Bottle — $15.
 This is a special collaboration between Method and SFMOMA that would make such a great gift.
 The bottle is a contemporary interpretation of Method’s iconic teardrop bottle.
 It’s made with recycled glass, finished with a matte copper closure and filled with a clear, biodegradable hand soap with the scent of violets.
 It even comes in a handsome gift box.
 Just add a bow!

 Watercolor Matchbox — $7.
 Yes, those are fake matches above, but these are real. : ) A pretty box of matches makes a sweet hostess gift or party favor.
 Homart makes dozens of pretty designs, and many are available in multiples at a discount.